KimLensico/code201/probobjdom.md

 ### Creating an object: Literal notation
 literal notation is the easiest and most popular wat ocreate objects - there are several was to create objects
-- the object is the curtly braces and their contents
+- the object is the curly braces and their contents
 - separate each key from its value using a colon
 - separate each property and method with a comma
     - not after the last value